jpantunes/awesome-cryptoeconomics/readme.md

 1. [Cryptoeconomics is Hard Part 1](https://blog.coinfund.io/cryptoeconomics-is-hard-ad401b2428b9), [Part 2](https://blog.coinfund.io/cryptoeconomics-is-hard-part-2-4d522cb3d3a4) and [Part 3](https://blog.coinfund.io/cryptoeconomics-is-hard-market-cap-4833c378a3e0) by Aleksandr Bulkin
 1. [How to create a cryptoeconomic protocol from scratch](http://mattgoldenberg.net/2016/10/26/vlad-zamfir-how-to-create-a-crypto-economic-protocol-from-scratch/) by Vlad Zamfir
 1. [Behavioural Crypto-Economics](https://medium.com/berlin-innovation-ventures/behavioral-crypto-economics-6d8befbf2175) the challenge and promise of Blockchain Incentive Design by Elab Verbin
+1. [Introduction to Blockchain through Cryptoeconomics] (https://blockchainatberkeley.blog/introduction-to-blockchain-through-cryptoeconomics-part-1-bitcoin-369f245067f9) by Zubin Koticha
+1. [The need for an Incentive scheme in Algorand] (https://blockchainatberkeley.blog/the-need-for-an-incentive-scheme-in-algorand-6fe9db45f2a7) by Alexis Guaba, Zubin Koticha

 ### Game Theory
 1. [Introduction to Game Theory](https://towardsdatascience.com/introduction-to-game-theory-part-1-1a812d898e84) Part one of a series by Devin Soni